Skip to main content

 What You Should Do After a Parking Lot Car Accident

-Parking lots offer many different distractions.
-Vehicles move in all directions, people move between cars, and shopping carts can appear almost anywhere.
-It can be hard to focus on your own driving.
-Busy parking lots often provide very little communication, and you could easily get confused about who has the right of way.
-While most parking lot accidents are just fender benders, they can also be more serious than you think.
-Continue reading to see when the fault might lie with you or another party.
-If you have suffered injuries or property damage in an auto accident in a parking area, you need knowledgeable legal advice and an advocate on your side.
+Continue reading to learn when the fault might lie with you or another party.
+If you have suffered injuries or property damage due to an auto accident in a parking area, you need knowledgeable legal advice and an advocate on your side.
 Contact the experienced Michigan car accident attorneys at Matz Injury Law for legal help with your car accident claim.

 What Are the Different Areas of a Parking Lot?